pdb_extract

 How to handle unicode error in PDB input file?

-Usually a unicode error means you have non-ASCII text in the model coordinates file header, which is usually in the 1st line form refinement software path information.
+Usually a unicode error means you have non-ASCII text in the model coordinates file header, which is usually in the 1st line from refinement software path information.
 Please try to remove the 1st line and then re-upload the file again.
-If the problem persists, you can either run a ASCII code check yourself, or contact us.
+If the problem persists, you can either run an ASCII code check yourself, or contact us.

 How to add PDB chain ID?

-You can add chain ID with certain refinement softwares, by manual editing, or try to run pdb_extract as is. pdb_extract will try to add chain ID.
-Please review and confirm the chain ID at the 2nd page of a pdb_extract run.
+You can add chain ID with certain refinement softwares, by manual editing, or try to run pdb_extract as is. pdb_extract will attempt to add a chain ID.
+Please review and confirm the chain ID assignment at Step 3 before pressing Run.

 What software packages does pdb_extract support for log parsing?